FAQs

 Transport and Travel

-A Transport Assessment and travel plan will be submitted with the application, which will fully assess the surrounding highway network and impact of the scheme.
+A transport assessment and travel plan have been submitted with the application, which fully assess the surrounding highway network and impact of the scheme.

 How will you minimise the impact to traffic during construction?

-A Construction Environmental and Logistics Management Plan (CELMP) will be developed and issued with the application which will consider traffic management.
+A Construction Environmental and Logistics Management Plan (CELMP) has been developed, through discussions with the council and other stakeholders, and issued with the application which will consider traffic management, logistics and welfare, during construction.

 Taxis

 It is not proposed that these proposals will have an impact on the existing taxi rank.
-Construction logistics is being developed with the Council to minimise disruption as much as possible.
+Construction logistics has been developed with the Council to minimise disruption as much as possible.